pinohu/DYNASTY/empire-bible/volume-ii-legal-fiduciary/book-3-business-entities/chapter-8-pnr-holdings-complex.md

 - Based on opportunities
 - With proper planning

-**[Your Organization] Timing**: Quarterly distributions, with annual review and ad hoc distributions as needed.
+**OHU-PNR Timing**: Quarterly distributions, with annual review and ad hoc distributions as needed.

 #### Documentation